kenburcham/algorithmia-google-addon/README.md

 * Outgoing Links Summarizer - Pulls in all of the outgoing links on a webpage (those that will take you off the site) and then generates a summary for each.
 Handy for generating your daily news page!
 * Email Extractor - Scrapes a webpage and discovers all of the email addresses and adds them to your spreadsheet.
 Not for use with spam!
 But useful for finding a sales contact you were looking for.
 * Tweet Feeder - Loads recent tweets that match a keywork and copies them into your sheet.
 You could then run the sentiment function and sort on negative tweets for statistical analysis.
+* Choose Your Own - Run any algorithm in [Algorithmia's AI Marketplace](https://algorithmia.com/algorithms).
+Just paste in the Algo URL and give it a try.
+(EXPERIMENTAL)

 Each of these examples has a tab with instructions and explanation.
 We encourage you to work through each one to understand how you might use these templates in your own workflow.